 To All Full-Time Students in the Schools of Arts and Sciences and Engineering:

 It is University policy that all full-time students in the Schools of Arts and Sciences and Engineering maintain adequate health insurance coverage to provide protection against unexpected accidents and illnesses.
-As a full-time student, you will be automatically enrolled in the University's student-sponsored health benefits plan, and the plan premium will be charged to your university student account.
+As a full-time student, you will be automatically enrolled in the University's student-sponsored health benefits plan, and the plan premium will be charged to your university student account unless proof of comparable health insurance is provided for students eligible to waive.

-If you have private insurance coverage comparable to the University plan, then you may be eligible to submit a waiver request form via your student self-service account during the open-enrollment period (ISIS Self-Service Login).
-The open-enrollment period for submitting waiver requests will begin on July 1, 2015, and end on September 15, 2015.
+If you have private insurance coverage comparable to the University plan, then you may be eligible to submit a waiver request form via your student self-service account during the open-enrollment period (SIS Self-Service Login).
+The open-enrollment period for submitting waiver requests will begin on July 1, 2016, and end on September 15, 2016.
+Late waivers will not be accepted after September 15.

 International Students with an F1 or J1 Visa status are not eligible to waive and are required to purchase the University Plan.